almossawi/badarguments/extras/content/posts/main/index.md

 2. _1984_ by George Orwell
 4. _Language and Politics_ by Noam Chomsky
 4. _The Tyranny of Merit: What's Become of the Common Good?_ by Michael Sandel
-11. _Power, Politics, and People: The Collected Essays of C. Wright Mills_ by C. Wright Mills
+11. _Power, Politics, and People: The Collected Essays of C. Wright Mills_ by C. Wright Mills and Irving Louis Horowitz (ed.)
 7. _Silent Revolution: The Rise And Crisis Of Market Economics In Latin America_ by Duncan Green
 8. _The Handmaid's Tale_ by Margaret Atwood
 9. _Selections from the Prison Notebooks_ by Antonio Gramsci